Terms & Conditions for renting Hartwell as a Holiday Let (Vs7.7)

 When booking direct, a minimum 20% of the total rental fee should be paid to secure the booking.

 The final balance (including damage/breakages deposit) is due 6 weeks before the rental (unless an alternative payment schedule has been agreed by the owner in writing).
 Failure to meet this payment schedule may result in the booking being lost with no refund unless the dates can be re-let (see ‘Cancellation by Client’ below).

-When booking via a 3rd party agent / Online Travel Agent ( eg Airbnb, TripAdvisor etc) a different payment schedule may be required by them, which must be followed.
-Please be aware that agents may also charge you additional booking or administration fees.
+When booking via a 3rd party agency / Online Travel Agent ( eg Airbnb, TripAdvisor etc) a different payment schedule may be required by them, which must be followed.
+Please be aware that agencies may charge you additional booking or administration fees.